DIPlib/diplib/dipimage/user_manual/08_customizing.md

 This is the maximum size of an image automatically displayed through `display`.
-If any of the sizes of an image is larger, you will need to display it manually using `dipshow`.
+If any of the sizes of an image is larger, you will need to display it manually using `dipshow` or `viewslice`.
 The reason behind this behavior is that such an image is most likely to be created accidentally, and not meant for display anyway.
 For example, `a(a>10)` returns a 1D image with all pixel values of `a` larger than 10; this is very useful, but not